 Tanzania has over 22 national parks and game reserves established for wildlife conservation.
 It is also home to millions of wildebeest and host to the annual great wildebeest migration that takes place between Serengeti National Park (Tanzania) and Masai Mara National Park (Kenya).

 Tanzania is one of the most visited African safari destinations, suitable for the whole family.
 Some of its primary wildlife spots include Serengeti National Park, Tarangire National Park, Lake Manyara National Park and Ngorongoro Crater.
-Let’s check out what Tanzania has to offer children on a family safari and take a look at a sample Tanzania safari itinerary.
+Let’s check out what Tanzania has to offer children on a family safari and take a look at a sample Tanzania Safari trip (itinerary).

 Why should you take kids on a Tanzania safari?